-This Geography unit addresses the importance of environments to animals and people and the ways in which they can be protected.
+This Science unit addresses the importance of ecosystems to plants and animals and the ways in which they can be protected.

 The sequence of lessons and suggested time frames should be regarded as a guide only; teachers should pace lessons in accordance with the individual learning needs of their class.